groupdocs-viewer/GroupDocs.Viewer-Docs/net/release-notes/release-notes-2016/groupdocs.viewer-for-.net-16.11-release-notes.md

 There are 2 new features and 15 improvements and fixes in this regular monthly release.
 The most notable are:

 *   Ability to set default font when rendering Email documents
-*   OTP (OpenDocument Presentation Template) file format viewing support
+*   OTP (OpenDocument Presentation Template) file format rendering support
 *   Improved public API of ViewerConfig class and IInputDataHandler interface
-*   When viewing two documents in one browser page CSS classes are not overriding
+*   When rendering two documents in one browser page CSS classes are not overriding

 ## Full List of Issues Covering all Changes in this Release